fishinwind/workshop/rst/Block_1/class-5.rst

 Strings
 =======
-Strings are collections of characters.
+A :py:obj:`str` is a collection of characters.
+You can make strings with single, double and triple quotes.

 .. ipython::
     :verbatim: